 Here are the topics that will be covered in this post:

 In March 2020 the Trump Administration enacted the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
 Effectively, it suspended federal student loan payments and halted interest to provide relief to student loan borrowers across the nation.
-In January 2021, the Biden Administration lengthened the emergency relief on federal loans until Sept 30, 2021.
+In January 2021, the Biden Administration lengthened the emergency relief on federal loans until Sept 30, 2021 (in August 2021 it was extended until January 31, 2022).
 This is a unique benefit to federal student loan holders.

 For those not going for PSLF and currently in IDR this is a great time to chip away at your outstanding interest and principal.
 A lower loan balance when payments are reinstated means less student loan payments overall.
 For those finishing your training program or anticipating a jump in income check out our refinancing partners and see if you can get a better rate.